jeffcorpuz/scripts/fun/leetcode-problem-of-day/README.md

 Feel free to adapt and extend the script to suit your needs.

-# Terraform Setup for AWS Lambda Function
+# Terraform Configuration for Daily Scheduled Lambda Execution

-This Terraform configuration sets up an AWS Lambda function named "leetcode-bot" along with an IAM role necessary for its execution.
-The Lambda function is written in Python 3.11 and is designed to be triggered by AWS services such as API Gateway.
+This Terraform configuration sets up an AWS Lambda function named "leetcode-bot" and schedules it to run daily using AWS CloudWatch Events.
+The Lambda function is assigned an IAM role that allows it to be executed by AWS Lambda.

 ## Prerequisites

-Before running this Terraform configuration, ensure that you have:
+Before using this Terraform configuration, ensure that you have:

 - [Terraform](https://www.terraform.io/) installed on your local machine.
-- Appropriate AWS credentials configured on your machine.
+- AWS credentials configured on your machine.

 ## Configuration